 Technology enabled telehealth services were a crucial means of providing safe and accessible healthcare during the pandemic.
 Telemedicine usage across the Asia-Pacific region has nearly doubled since 2019 while in Australia it increased ninefold and in New Zealand it has increased fifteenfold.
-This trend has continued to provide benefits in accessibility particularly to those that live in rural or regional areas with limited access to in-person healthcare or in countries where primary care is limited, with 39% of consumers from Indonesia preferring a virtual touch point in 2021, up from 30% in 2019.
+In Indonesia, this trend has continued to provide benefits in accessibility particularly to those that live in rural or regional areas with limited access to in-person healthcare or in countries where primary care is limited, with 39% of consumers from Indonesia preferring a virtual touch point in 2021, up from 30% in 2019.

-Realising this, Halodoc built a rapidly scalable health platform which now provides accessible virtual healthcare to 20 million Indonesians every month.
+Realising this, Halodoc in Indonesia built a rapidly scalable health platform which now provides accessible virtual healthcare to 20 million users every month in Indonesia.

-Mobile apps have also been developed to simplify access to healthcare by providing centralised platforms where one can seek health information and manage various aspects of healthcare such as prescriptions, consultations and hospital appointments.
+Mobile apps have also been developed to simplify access to healthcare by providing centralised platforms where one can seek health information and manage various aspects of healthcare such prescriptions, consultations and hospital appointments.